This pasture management guide can help you get the most out of white clover seed once it has been sown.

 Forging an effective combination

-The benefits of combining grass and clover in swards for both grazing and conservation are long established and well proven.
+The benefits of combining grass and clover for grazing and conservation are long-established:

 - Improved forage quality and feed value due to a boost in digestibility, intake potential, and protein and mineral content of the sward

 - ‘Soil structuring’ by white clover root systems that can help to overcome problems of soil compaction

 - Reduced reliance on fertiliser due to nitrogen fixation

 Accumulated experience and scientific evidence indicate the optimum balance is achieved with a clover content of 30-35% of the total annual DM yield.

 Breeding for compatibility